collyns-linc/collyns-linc/README.md

 ✨ Outside of work, I am an avid sports fan, especially when it comes to football.

-✨ I enjoy learning new technologies & am constantly seeking opportunities to expand my skillset. <!--markdownlint-disable-line-->
+✨ I enjoy learning new technologies & am constantly seeking opportunities to expand my skills. <!--markdownlint-disable-line-->

 <br/>
 <hr>